 Coronary artery disease and heart attacks

-Problems with the heart valves
+Problems with heart valves

-Risk Factors You Can Control
+Triggers You Can Control

 Drinking too much alcohol